mesosphere-backup/dcos-docker/README.md

 ### Requirements

 - A Linux machine with systemd, make, and docker 1.10 installed.
-(Your Docker graphdriver needs to be AUFS or Overlay).
 You need a kernel that is _not_ a franken kernel.

 - Alternatively, you can use VirtualBox 5.0.18 and Vagrant 1.8.1 or later.